-There are no laws that require the use of burial and cremation vaults, however cemeteries often require their use as it reduces the chance that soil over the grave will settle.
+There are no laws that require the use of burial and cremation vaults, however, cemeteries often require that they are used in order to reduce the chances that soil over the grave will settle.
 Most Montana cemeteries now require the use of burial and cremation vaults.

 Burial and cremation vaults are available in a variety of materials including fiberglass, polymer and concrete.

 Burial vaults constructed of non-porous polyethylene and polypropylene materials provide the benefits of being lightweight, impact-resistant and water-resistant.
 Polymer vaults can be constructed in multiple layers for added strength and durability.
-Their light weight and ease of handling reduce cemetery labor costs, when compared to concrete vaults.
+Their light weight and ease-of-handling reduce cemetery labor costs when compared to concrete vaults.
 These vaults customarily do not require heavy equipment during transportation and gravesite placement.
 Options include dome only or dome with a base.